Madhyamaheshwar

-Madhyamaheshwar (मध्यमहेश्वर) or Madmaheshwar is a Hindu temple dedicated to Shiva, located in Gaundar, a village in the Garhwal Himalayas of Uttarakhand, India.
+Madhyamaheshwar (मध्यमहेश्वर) or Madmaheshwar is a Hindu temple dedicated to Shiva, located in Gaundar, a village in Rudraprayag district, situated amidst the Garhwal Himalayas of Uttarakhand, India.
 Situated at an elevation of 3497 m, it is one of the Panch Kedar pilgrimage circuits, comprising five Shiva temples in the Garhwal region.
 The other temples in the circuit include: Kedarnath, Tungnath and Rudranath which are culturally visited before Madhyamaheshwar and, Kalpeshwar generally visited after Madhyamaheshwar.
 The middle (madhya) or belly part or navel (nabhi) of Shiva is worshipped here.
 The temple is believed to have been built by the Pandavas, the central figures of the Hindu epic Mahabharata.
+It is accessible via a 16-18 kilometres treks, either from Aktolidhar or Ransi village near Ukhimath in the Rudraprayag district.